Nabag77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6th script displays the third line of the file iacta.
 7th script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 8th script writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
+9th script duplicates the last line of the file iacta